Last Stand is a membership-based organization with a very active all-volunteer Board of Directors.

 Inspired by moving to Key West in 2004, Mark E. Songer is a born again environmentalist who has trouble saying no to an impossible task.
 He is graduate of Leadership Monroe County and currently serves as Treasurer for the League of Women Voters of Florida.
-Mark also has a keen interest in restoring the Everglades and is Last Stand’s designated representative to the Everglades Coalition, a group of 56 diverse not-for-profits who constantly cajole anyone who will listen to provide funding for projects.
+Mark also has a keen interest in restoring the Everglades and is Last Stand’s designated representative to the Everglades Coalition, a group of over 60 diverse not-for-profits who constantly cajole anyone who will listen to provide funding for projects.
 Mark is Precinct 7 Committeeman for a national political party characterized by the color of the sky over Key West.
 In his spare time, he is an avid bird watcher, walks his dog and prepares favorite recipes from Indian Home Cooking.